 To make this quiche, you will need (scroll down to recipe card for all quantities):

-- Chopped Spring Onion
+- Spring Onion / Scallion: finely chopped.

-How to make the Spinach Quiche Filling with Feta
+How to make the Quiche Filling

 - Whisk the Eggs and Cream together, along with the Salt, Pepper and Garlic Powder.